AndreaMas/HCI_project_build/README.md

 - the python app uses OpenCV and MediaPipe libraries for hand detection.
 The position of the hand is then broadcasted through UDP protocol.
 - the unity application receves the broadcasted position of the hand.
 This way we're able to have very good hand detection within our game.

-PLEASE NOTE: A future update (hopefully by the end of this week) hopes to merge these two applications into one, making it a simple Unity executable.
+PLEASE NOTE: A future update (by the end of this month) hopes to merge these two applications into one, making it a simple Unity executable.
 For the time being, this is the best we could get.

 ## How to run the game:
 The game was build to run on a Windows desktop machine.
 To run, follow these steps: